djevulen/dot_and_box-doc-review/README.md

 ## dot and box

-**dot and box** allows drawing dots and boxes and do simple step based animations making it easy to visualise some algorithms or your raw ideas e.g. show event flow in a distributed system.
+**dot and box** allows drawing dots and boxes and do simple step-based animations making it easy to visualise some algorithms or your raw ideas e.g. show event flow in a distributed system.

 [![dab_view.png](https://dot-and-box.github.io/dot_and_box/img/dab_view.png)](https://dot-and-box.github.io/dot_and_box)

 ## Documentation and examples

 See [documentation](https://dot-and-box.github.io/dot_and_box) and see [examples](https://dot-and-box.github.io/dot_and_box/category/examples)